If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

 Size and Weight

 Size and weight are the two main factors taken into consideration when determining shipping costs.
-You must provide the shipping company with an accurate weight and measurement.
-Every item you're shipping will also be given a National Motor Freight Classification (NMFC) number that is based on these two metrics.
+You must provide the eCommerce shipping companies with an accurate weight and measurement.
+Every item you are shipping will also be given a National Motor Freight Classification (NMFC) number that is based on these two metrics.
+Monitoring this number can help keep costs low and let you hit your target inventory KPI.

 Shipping or Freight Class